Floquetifying stabiliser codes with distance-preserving rewrites: Preliminaries

 \begin{theorem} Let $E$ be an error and $w$ be a detecting region on some diagram $D$ such that $\interp{D} \neq 0$.
-If $E$ has an odd overlap with $w$, then $\interp{D + E} = 0$.
-We say that $E$ is detectable by $w$. \end{theorem} The proof is similar to the one given by~\textcite[Lemma 5]{fuenteXYZRuby2024}, here adapted for Pauli webs on ZX diagrams. \begin{proof} Let $D$ be a ZX diagram with a detecting region $w$ and an error $E$.
+If $E$ has an odd overlap with $w$, then $\interp{D^E} = 0$.
+We say that $E$ is detectable by $w$. \end{theorem} The proof is similar to the one given by~\textcite[Lemma 5]{fuenteXYZRuby2024}, here adapted for Pauli webs on ZX diagrams. \begin{proof} Note that this proof relies on global scalars.
+Therefore, in contrast to the rest of the paper, for this proof, we will use the scalar-accurate version of the ZX calculus.\\ Let $D$ be a ZX diagram with a detecting region $w$ and an error $E$.
 First, we fire all the spiders in $D$ according to $w$, i.e.\@ without the error.
-We observe that this might change the global phase of $D$ by some factor $c$\footnote{We have ignored the global phase in our introduction of the ZX calculus as it is not relevant for this papers.
-However, some of the rewrite rules only hold up to a global scalar.
-For more details see~\textcite{vandeweteringZXcalculusWorkingQuantum2020}}.
+We observe that this might change the global phase of $D$ by some factor $c$.
 Every edge in $D$ now either has no $\pi$ spiders (if it is not in $w$) or two $\pi$ spiders of the type determined by $w$.
 We can remove these spiders without affecting the global phase using \TextFusion, \TextXElim and \TextZElim, bringing us back to a diagram of the original shape.
-This means that $\interp{D} = \interp{c * D}$ implying that $c = 1$ in the error-free case as we assumed $\interp{D} \neq 0$.
+This means that $\interp{D} = \interp{c * D}$, implying that $c = 1$ in the error-free case, as we assumed $\interp{D} \neq 0$.

-Now, we repeat the procedure on $D + E$, i.e.\@ the diagram that includes the errors.
-Once again, we fire all spiders in $D + E$ according to $w$ that do not correspond to errors.
+Now, we repeat the procedure on $D^E$, i.e.\@ the diagram that includes the errors.
+Once again, we fire the spiders of $D$ in $D^E$ according to $w$.
+So we do not fire the spiders that were introduced by $E$.
 As we have just shown, this does not affect the global phase.
 However, for an edge that has an error on it, $-1$ scalars are introduced when we commute the fired spiders through the errors:

 Once the fired spiders are commuted past the errors, they cancel each other out to give back the original diagram (up to the global phase).
-If we have an odd overlap, we commuted an odd number of fired spiders past anti-commuting errors and therefore we have $\interp{D + E} = \interp{-(D + E)}$.
-This implies that $\interp{D + E} = 0$, concluding the proof. \end{proof}
+If we have an odd overlap, we commuted an odd number of fired spiders past anti-commuting errors, and therefore we have $\interp{D^E} = \interp{-(D^E)}$.
+This implies that $\interp{D^E} = 0$, concluding the proof. \end{proof}

 As an example, we can show that two consecutive weight-two Pauli Z measurements form a detecting region.
-That is, in the error-free case the two measurements should give the same outcome; however, if an error occurs, the following happens:
+That is, in the error-free case, the two measurements should give the same outcome; however, if an error occurs, the following happens:

 This means that the probability of the above diagram is zero, proving that we cannot get the same measurement outcome when a single error happens between them.